debiancn/snipaste/snipaste/readme.txt

 # Snipaste

-If Snipaste fails to run, you may find a solution here: https://docs.snipaste.com/troubleshooting
+If Snipaste fails to run, you can find the solution here: https://docs.snipaste.com/troubleshooting

 The documentations can also be found in Snipaste's tray menu.